EFlynn25/EFlynn25/README.md

 👋 Hi, I’m Everett Flynn.
 I'm a teenage developer (at the time of writing) who has put hands in many different things.
-I graduated high school in 2024 with my Associate's Degree in Software Engineering Technology.
+I graduated high school as valedictorian in 2024 with my Associate's Degree in Software Engineering Technology.

 Right now, I'm trying to make as many web products as I can (mostly in React), and I love web development as a whole.
 I've learned so much, but I still have much to learn...